artemave/vigun/README.md

 #### VigunRun

 Run test(s).
-Requires an argument to specify which mode to run tests in.
-See [](#)
+Requires an argument that refers to one of the commands from [g:vigun_mappings](#gvigun_mappings).

-For example, out of the box, for mocha:
+For example, with default mappings, for mocha:

 `:VigunRun 'all'` runs all tests in a current file.